 All costs incurred in making an appointment are charged to the department concerned.

 3. Proposals to recruit to academic posts

-Any proposal to recruit to academic post must have the agreement and approval of the relevant Head of Department, Faculty Dean and the Provost (should the new post not be already within the approved FTE cap), before initiating the recruitment process.
+Any proposal to recruit to a senior post must have the agreement and approval of the relevant Head of Department, Faculty Dean and the Provost (should the new post not be already within the approved FTE cap), before initiating the recruitment process.
 In the case of the Faculty of Medicine, approval from the Dean’s Management Group must be obtained before initiating any academic recruitment process.
-This applies also to Senior Research Fellow and Principal Research Fellow within the Research Job Family.

 Applications for nominations to Chair, Professor, Reader or Associate Professor posts should be discussed with the relevant Dean before the application is made.
 Human Resources advice may be sought from the Director of Human Resources.